-Navigating by the ocean currents, wind and the stars, the first people to reach New Zealand arrived in the 13th century from East Polynesia.
+Navigating by the ocean currents, wind, and stars, the first people to reach New Zealand arrived in the 13th century from East Polynesia.
 They became hunters and gatherers as well as farmers and lived reasonably well until they came into contact with Europeans.
-Despite living in separate tribes, Europeans viewed the Polynesians as one collective group; their descendants became Maoris.
+Despite living in separate tribes, their descendants became collectively known as the Maori.

 The first Europeans arrived in 1642 led by Dutchman Abel Tasman.
 Tasman set about charting and mapping the new land.
 New Zealand went relatively untouched by Europeans for another 127 years after Tasman’s crew arrived.
 The next batch of explorers to visit were from Britain and led by James Cook.
 Beginning in 1769, Cook made a total of three voyages to New Zealand and brought extensive knowledge of the country back to Britain.

-Late in the 18th century, whalers and sealers began to settle encouraging trade.
+Late in the 18th century, whalers and sealers began to settle, encouraging trade.
 New Zealand became part of a Pacific-wide trade system with goods being sold as far as China.
-Trading stimulated interactions between Maoris and Europeans allowing Maoris to acquire firearms, establishing a new form of tribal warfare in which tribes with firearms could easily raid and kill those without.
-The warfare became serious in the 1830s and this time was known as the Musket Wars and only ended when the majority of tribes gained possession of muskets thus initiating a balance of power.
+Trading stimulated interactions between Maoris and Europeans, allowing Maoris to acquire firearms, and establishing a new form of tribal warfare in which tribes with firearms could easily raid and kill those without.
+The warfare became serious in the 1830s, a time known as the Musket Wars.

-In order to cull the recent interest by the French in New Zealand, as well as hoping to curb the lawlessness that was occurring, in 1840, Britain sent Lieutenant Governor William Hobson to ensure British sovereignty over New Zealand.
+In order to curb French interest in New Zealand, as well as hoping to curb the lawlessness that was occurring, in 1840, Britain sent Lieutenant-Governor William Hobson to ensure British sovereignty over New Zealand.
 The result of his efforts was the Treaty of Waitangi.
 The treaty meant that Maoris ceded government power to Britain and in return would receive the same rights as British settlers.
 Some 500 chiefs signed the treaty and it marked a concerted effort by both Britain and Maoris to establish a form of government in New Zealand.
 New Zealand later became a self-governing colony in 1853.

 The 1870s encouraged much immigration from Britain and towns began to spring up and expand, while 1890 saw the first modern political party in New Zealand (Liberals) take power.
 In 1893, New Zealand became the first country in the world to extend the vote to women.

-Post World War II saw New Zealand moving towards becoming a bicultural country, when in the 1970s questions about the treatment of Maoris became a national concern.
-As a result of this, a new Maori Renaissance began with people taking steps to revive the culture.
-Biculturalism began to grow into multiculturalism as more people from various countries started to immigrate to New Zealand.
-New Zealand is now part of the world stage and is a popular tourist destination with many people coming to visit the Middle Earth of Peter Jackson’s “The Lord of the Ring’s Trilogy”.
+Post-World War II saw New Zealand move toward becoming an officially bicultural country.
+In the 1970s, questions about the treatment of Maoris became a national concern.
+As a result of this, a new Maori renaissance began with people taking steps to revive the culture.
+Biculturalism began to grow into multiculturalism as more people from various countries started to migrate to New Zealand.
+New Zealand is now part of the world stage and is a popular tourist destination with many people coming to visit the Middle Earth of Peter Jackson’s “The Lord of the Rings" trilogy.